|Quick Facts: Retail Sales Workers|

 Typically, there are no formal education requirements for retail sales workers.
 Most receive on-the-job training, which usually lasts a few days to a few months.

-Overall employment of retail sales workers is projected to show little or no change from 2020 to 2030.
+Overall employment of retail sales workers is projected to decline 2 percent from 2022 to 2032.

-Despite limited employment growth, about 557,200 openings for retail sales workers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 563,000 openings for retail sales workers are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for retail sales workers.